machineloop/brassington.dev/_pages/hiring.md

 permalink: /hiring/
 ---

-I recieve a lot of recruitment mail and there are so many friendly, professional people working to help find developers jobs; if you're one of them or a hiring manager or an engineer looking for a referral, please subscribe below to get a single email only when I start looking for a new role.
-No regular updates, no SPAM, just an email in your inbox to let you know whne the timing is right for me to look for what's next in my career.
+I recieve a lot of recruitment mail and there are so many friendly, professional people working to help find developers jobs.
+If you're one of them or a hiring manager or an engineer looking for a referral, please subscribe below to get a single email only when I start looking for a new role.

+No regular updates, no SPAM, just an email in your inbox to let you know when the timing is right for me to look for what's next in my career.
 Thanks!

 <form class="tinyletterForm" action="https://tinyletter.com/brassingtonhiring" method="post" target="popupwindow" onsubmit="window.open('https://tinyletter.com/brassingtonhiring', 'popupwindow', 'scrollbars=yes,width=800,height=600');return true">
   <h3>Hiring?
 I'll reach out when ready.</h3>